Implementing the tracking code on your website

-To implement it, you need to add the tracking code to the HTML element people are supposed to click to complete the action.
+To implement the event tracking code generator, you need to add the tracking code to the HTML element people are supposed to click to complete the action.

-For example, let’s say you want to track how many people click on a link on your homepage that points to the pricing page.
-The code for that on your page might look something like this:
+For example, let’s say you want to track the number of page views and clicks on a link on your homepage that points to the pricing page.
+The tracking ID for that on your web page might look something like this:

-Once you add your tracking code to that link, the HTML code might look something like this:
+Once you add google analytics tracking code to that link, the HTML code snippet might look something like this:

 Log into your Google Analytics and click “Admin” in the sidebar.